TIME: Temporally Intelligent Meta-reasoning Engine for Context-Triggered Explicit Reasoning: Detailed Ablations and Metrics

 \section{Detailed Ablations and Metrics}

-This section presents a phase-wise and model-wise ablation of structural, formatting, and behavioral statistics for Qwen3 baselines (thinking and no-thinking) and \textsc{Time} models.
-For each model size (4B, 8B, 14B, 32B), we report scenario-aggregated means with bootstrapped 95\% confidence intervals (in parentheses).
+This appendix section reports model-wise structural, formatting, and behavioral statistics for Qwen3 baselines in no-thinking and thinking modes, together with the corresponding \textsc{Time} models.
+For each model size (4B, 8B, 14B, 32B), we report scenario-aggregated means with bootstrapped 95\% confidence intervals in parentheses.
+We also provide a phase-wise ablation for the 32B setting.